Skip to content

 Governed Security Architecture

 This page shows how the portfolio's core systems connect into a single security architecture model.
-The goal is to make governance, detection, automation, and decision layers visible as one integrated design.
+The goal is to make governance, detection, automation, and decision layers visible as one integrated design — and to explain why that integration matters for security program quality.

 flowchart TD